What is rhabdomyolysis?

 - Fever, rapid heart rate

-Blood tests for creatine kinase, a product of muscle breakdown, and urine tests for myoglobin, a relative of hemoglobin that is released from damaged muscles, can help diagnose rhabdomyolysis (although in the middle of people with the condition, the myoglobin test can get to negative).
+Blood tests for creatine kinase, a product of muscle breakdown, and urine tests for myoglobin, a relative of hemoglobin released from damaged muscles, can help diagnose rhabdomyolysis (although in the middle of people with the condition, the myoglobin test can get negative).

 About one in four also develop problems with their liver.
 A condition called compartment syndrome can also occur after resuscitation with fluid.
-This serious compression of nerves, blood vessels and muscles can cause tissue damage and problems with blood flow.
+This severe compression of nerves, blood vessels, and muscles can cause tissue damage and problems with blood flow.

-The early diagnosis and treatment of rhabdomyolysis and its causes are key to a successful outcome.
+The early diagnosis and treatment of rhabdomyolysis and its causes are critical to a successful outcome.

 If you have rhabdomyolysis, you will be admitted to the hospital to receive treatment for the cause.
 Treatment with intravenous (IV) fluids helps maintain urine output and prevent kidney failure.

-Rarely, dialysis treatment may be necessary to help your kidneys filter waste products while they are recovering.
-The management of electrolyte abnormalities (potassium, calcium and phosphorus) helps protect your heart and other organs.
+Rarely dialysis treatment may be necessary to help your kidneys filter waste products while they are recovering.
+Managing electrolyte abnormalities (potassium, calcium, and phosphorus) helps protect your heart and other organs.